IxAnas/Question-Generation/README.md

 ---

 ## Acknowledgments
 I extend my deepest gratitude to **Eng.
 Khaled Al-Ghamdi** for his invaluable guidance and support throughout this project.
+Special thanks to my family and colleagues for their encouragement and support.

 ---